pnn64/rssp/README.md

 ```

 ## TODO
+- [ ] Count Fakes and Lifts
+- [ ] Properly parse I'm A Maid (: and ; mixup) from SHARPNELSTREAMZ v2
+- [x] Properly parse Ivaltek (indented NOTES) from SHARPNELSTREAMZ v2
+- [ ] Properly handle empty charts
 - [ ] Doubles (8-panel) parsing
 - [ ] Custom patterns flag --custom-pattern DULDUDLR
 - [ ] Proper parsing for Tech (adopt from new ITGMania version)
-- [ ] Add many tests for edge cases
+- [ ] Add many tests for edge case simfiles
-- [ ] Count Fakes and Lifts
-- [ ] Properly parse I'm A Maid and Ivaltek from SHARPNELSTREAMZ v2

 ## Contributing

 Contributions are welcome!
-Please feel free to open an issue to report bugs or suggest features.
+Please feel free to open an issue to report bugs or suggest features, especially if you have a simfile that does not parse properly/accurately.